ezra-bible-app/ezrabibleapp.net/index.md

 You can also browse through some screenshots and photos on a separate [gallery page](/gallery).

-If you have specific questions on how to use Ezra Project, feel free to participate in the user forum: [forum.ezra-project.net](https://forum.ezra-project.net)
+If you have specific questions on how to use Ezra Project, feel free to participate in the [user forum](https://forum.ezra-project.net).

 <a name="features"></a>